SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 ![Site Storage Metrics Report- Open Recycle Bin](../../static/img/optimize-storage-site-storage-metrics-recycle-bin.png)

-## Clean Up Action on Storage Metrics report
+## Clean Up Action on Storage Metrics Report

-**The Storage Metrics report** is where you can complete a bulk clean up action.
+**The Storage Metrics report** is where you can complete a bulk cleanup action.
 The report can be generated in the following way:

  * **Click the View All** button on the Storage tile located on the dashboard.
    * Alternatively, **click the Reports button** located on the left side of the screen, **select Storage** from the dropdown filter, and **click the Storage Metrics report**.